ahmedelmahd/alx-low_level_programming/0x00-hello_world/README.md

 creates the assembly code only for this file
-Compiles the c program and saves the output in cisfun prints the above line to the screen when executed
+Compiles the c program and saves the output in cisfun prints the above line to the screen when executed Prints the above line to the screen when executed